mitsuba-renderer/drjit/docs/unused/gpu.rst

 this are described in the section on :ref:`function calls <calls>`.

-Note that that there are of of course many use cases where PyTorch, Tensorflow, etc. are vastly superior to Enoki, and it is often a good idea to combine the two in such cases (e.g. to feed the output of a differentiable simulation into a neural network).
+Note that that there are of of course many use cases where PyTorch, Tensorflow, etc. are vastly superior to Dr.Jit, and it is often a good idea to combine the two in such cases (e.g. to feed the output of a differentiable simulation into a neural network).